Mario121284/Covid_Findings/README.md

 - **Reporting**: Generating reports and dashboards for stakeholders.

 ## Data Sources
-The data in these datasets is sourced from reputable global health organizations and government agencies.
+The data in these datasets is sourced from Alex The Analyst Github.
 Specific sources include:
 - [AlexTheAnalyst](https://github.com/AlexTheAnalyst/PortfolioProjects/tree/main)

 ## License